syncthing/website/content/android-privacy-policy.md

 Syncthing-Android values user privacy and thus does not collect any user information.

-As location data is very sensitive personal information relating to your privacy, the app does not store any location data.
+For location data includes very sensitive personal information related to user privacy, the app does not store any location data.
 The permission to access location in the background is used only to check for an SSID of the currently active Wi-Fi.
 The sole purpose of this information is to limit synchronisation to user-configured Wi-Fi connections.
-At no point is this information used to look up your actual location nor is t ever passed on to 3rd parties.
+At no point is this information used to look up your actual location nor is it ever passed on to 3rd parties.

 The permission to access camera is used solely to scan QR codes in order to provide an easy method for entering device IDs.
 The app does not save any pictures or video in the process.